stew-verse/stew-verse.github.io/README.md

 # HELP WANTED
 ## Please teach me, guide me and help me to create this website.

+This is my alt account.
+My main account is mystic-devloper: [mystic-devloper](https://github.com/mystic-devloper)

 # Mystic Devloper

 Welcome to **Mystic Devloper** — a personal site by Surya exploring math, logic, and curiosity.